Critical Risk Means Critical Leadership: Why Psychosocial Hazard Must Sit at the Centre of Police and Emergency Services Governance

 ACC and long-term disability systems

-PTSD is a recognised disability.
+PTSD is a recognized disability.
 Equality and non-discrimination principles require systems to operate safely and lawfully for those affected.
 Effective governance of psychosocial risk is therefore not optional.
-It is consistent with both health and safety duties and broader human rights obligations.
+It aligns with both health and safety duties and broader human rights obligations.

 A Question for Our Sector